← Back to research

 When to Choose Superset Over Alternatives

-• Choose Superset when: You want a polished GUI with diff viewer and notification workflow
+• Choose Superset when: You want a polished GUI with diff viewer, notifications, and team features (Linear, remote workspaces)

-• Choose Supacode when: You want native performance (once on macOS Tahoe)
+• Choose Supacode when: You want native performance and minimal memory footprint

 • Choose Claude Squad when: You prefer terminal-based tools and tmux

-• Choose Conductor when: You want the simplest possible two-agent setup
+• Choose Conductor when: You want a simpler Claude-centric setup

 Ideal Customer Profile